xxiwriterecipesnotlovelettersxx/xxiwriterecipesnotlovelettersxx.github.io/_posts/2026-03-28-starfest-at-the-tote.md

   </a>
 </div>

 The second-last band to play that night were juno eclipse, whose genre-defying sound encompassed punk, modern shoegaze, indie rock, and emocore.
+Their set was permeated by what many would consider 'hype moments and aura', reflected by the high-energy push pit and copious instances of crowdsurfing.
 <br><br>
 Juno eclipse